 The analysis steps in the semantic pathfinder exploit a common architecture, with a standardized input-output model, to allow for semantic integration.
-The conventions to describe the system architecture are indicated in Fig. 1.
-An overview of the semantic pathfinder is given in Fig. 2.
+The conventions to describe the system architecture are indicated in Figure 8.2.
+An overview of the semantic pathfinder is given in Figure 8.3.

-3.1 Analysis Step General Architecture
+8.3.1 Analysis Step General Architecture

 We perceive semantic indexing in video as a pattern recognition problem.
 We first need to segment a video.
-We opt for camera shots, indicated by i, following the standard in TRECVID evaluations.
+We opt for camera shots, indicated by i, following the standard in literature.
 Given pattern x, part of a shot, the aim is to detect a semantic concept ω from shot i using probability $p(\omega|x_i)$.
-Each analysis step in the semantic pathfinder extracts x_i from the data and exploits a learning module to learn $p(\omega|x_i)$ for all ω in the semantic lexicon Λ_S .
+Each analysis step in the semantic pathfinder extracts x_i from the data, and exploits a learning module to learn $p(\omega|x_i)$ for all ω in the semantic lexicon Λ_S .
 We exploit supervised learning to learn the relation between ω and x_i .
 The training data of the multimedia archive, together with labeled samples, are for learning classifiers.
 The other data, the test data, are set aside for testing.
-The general architecture for supervised learning in each analysis step is illustrated in Fig. 3.
+This division prevents overtraining of the classifier.
+The general architecture for supervised learning in each analysis step is illustrated in Figure 8.4.